 Kessler Topaz Meltzer & Check, LLP Reminds Investors of November 21, 2022 Deadline in Securities Fraud Class Action against Fulgent Genetics, Inc. Investors and Urges Investors with Substantial Losses to Contact the Firm

-/EIN News/ -- RADNOR, Pa., Nov.
-05, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Central District of California against Fulgent Genetics, Inc. (“Fulgent”) (NASDAQ: FLGT).
-The action charges Fulgent with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of Fulgent’s materially misleading statements and omissions to the public, Fulgent investors have suffered significant losses.
+RADNOR, Pa., Nov.
+05, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Central District of California against Fulgent Genetics, Inc. ("Fulgent") FLGT.
+The action charges Fulgent with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
+As a result of Fulgent's materially misleading statements and omissions to the public, Fulgent investors have suffered significant losses.

 CLICK HERE TO SUBMIT YOUR FULGENT LOSSES.
 YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER: https://www.ktmc.com/new-cases/fulgent-genetics-inc?utm_source=PR&utm_medium=link&utm_campaign=fulgent&mktm=r